dentarg/auth0-blog/_posts/2018-01-23-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   get tokenValid(): boolean {
     // Check if current time is past access token's expiration const expiresAt = JSON.parse(localStorage.getItem('expires_at'));
-    const tokenValid = Date.now() < expiresAt;
     return Date.now() < expiresAt;
   }
 ```

 The `logout()` method removes all session information from local storage and from our service, signs out of Firebase Auth, and redirects the user back to the homepage (the only public route in our app).

-The `tokenValid()` method simply checks whether the Auth0 access token is expired or not by comparing its expiration to the current datetime.
+The `tokenValid` accessor method checks whether the Auth0 access token is expired or not by comparing its expiration to the current datetime.

 That's it for our `AuthService`!